ntk148v/neovim-config/README.md

 :TSInstall `<language_to_install>`
 ```

+You can add more LSP servers and language syntax highlighting by editing the custom file.

 ## 5. Keymaps

 These are the default keymaps, in the following shortcuts, the `<leader>`+` key is set up to `` (space) character, check: [keymaps.lua](./nvim/lua/core/keymaps.lua).